. Conversations at the Edge (CATE)

 Elisabeth Subrin, Maria Schneider, 1983, 2022.
 Courtesy of the artist and Manifest Pictures.

-In her acclaimed “speculative biographies,” filmmaker and SAIC alum Elisabeth Subrin (MFA 1995) explores the absences and erasures of women’s lives in the historic record.
+In her acclaimed “speculative biographies,” filmmaker and SAIC alum Elisabeth Subrin (MFA 1995) explores the absences and erasures of women’s lives from the historic record.
 She presents two works, produced 26 years apart, that use reenactment to express the ways we continue to live with, in Subrin’s words, “the residues of the past.”

 Presented in partnership with Video Data Bank.